 Cede control: Once your child takes responsibility for a task, try to minimize your control over that task.
 If he knows you're going to do it over, why should he bother trying?

 Focus on the positive, so your child WANTS to do an even better job.
 Think about how you respond if someone criticizes the way you do a task at work, compared to when they find the positive in what you've done.
 So if your son's dresser drawers are a shambles, at least appreciate that he's putting away his own clothes.
 If your daughter takes forever to finish the dishes because she chats on the phone the whole time, consider that it's really up to her how she makes the job palatable.
-And if there are streaks in the bathroom mirror, use them as a reminder that you didn't have to clean the bathroom this week!
+And if there are streaks in the bathroom mirror, use them as a reminder that someone else cleaned it, so you didn't have to!

 6. Because kids "forget" their responsibilities or complain bitterly, and we give up.